 More than 60 companies and organizations select projects to receive Special Awards at the Championship.
 These awards may include cash, tours, and/or tangible items.
-Judging for Special Awards is based upon the objectives of the participating company or organization, and any project may be evaluated by a Special Awards judge or judges.
+Judging for Special Awards is based upon the objectives of the participating company or organization.
 The Special Awards judges only review projects whose titles fit their criteria of interest.
-Therefore. it behooves the student to entitle his/her project so the judges have a good idea what the project involves from the title information alone
+Therefore, it behooves the student to entitle the project so the judges have a good idea what the project involves from the title information alone.

 Category Award Judging Criteria Scientific Thought or Engineering Goals Did you follow the scientific method or engineering design process?
 30% Creative Ability Do you have a unique and original problem or solution, or have you used a novel approach?
 30% Thoroughness Did you find out what others have done on your subject?
 Did you look at different aspects of the problem?
-15% Are your interpretations and decisions supported with data?
-Skill Do you understand the subject?
-Did you use appropriate laboratory, computational, observational, 15% research and design skills?
+Are your interpretations and decisions supported with data?
+15% Skill Do you understand the subject?
+Did you use appropriate laboratory, computational, observational, research and design skills?
 Did you acknowledge the help you received?
-Clarity Are your abstract and presentation accurate and understandable?
-Did you present your data using appropriate statistics, graphs, 10% drawings, etc?
-100%
+15% Clarity Are your abstract and presentation accurate and understandable?
+Did you present your data using appropriate statistics, graphs, drawings, etc?
+10% TOTALS 100%